miciek/monitoring-akka-prometheus-kamon/README.md

 cat src/main/resources/shardedURLs.txt | parallel -j 5 'ab -ql -n 2000 -c 1 -k {}' | grep 'Requests per second'
 ```

-## Notes
-- Please note that Akka's parallelism in this project is capped in order to test being low on resources.
-Look at both `application.conf` and `sharded.conf`.
-- The project uses a very unorthodox shard resolution function, which can return only two values (`0` or `1`).
-It is done purely for demonstration purposes.
-If you want to test scalability of more than 2 nodes, please change this function accordingly.